kennethjmyers/Top-Reddit-Posts/README.md

 3. Data Science and Analysis - building out a simple model using collected data

 **Make sure to read the [Wiki](https://github.com/kennethjmyers/Top-Reddit-Posts/wiki) for set-up instructions.**

-### A Note on Costs

-This project tries to maximize the variety of tools to use in AWS while keeping costs low, particularly on the AWS Free Tier.

-If you are on the AWS free tier, then the primary cost is the use of Fargate.
-Currently, while returning results for a single subreddit every 10 minutes, the cost is about $0.20/day or about $6/month.

-Keep an eye on the costs though as this project uses S3, RDS, Lambda, and other services which are free within limits but will start to incur costs if you go beyond their trial limits or continue past the trial period.

-In [April 2023 Reddit announced](https://www.nytimes.com/2023/04/18/technology/reddit-ai-openai-google.html) that they would be charging for API access in the future.
-This did not affect this project at time of creation but could affect others in the future.

 ## What is this?